 \section{Abstract}

 The low Mach number limit for the full compressible magnetohydrodynamic equations with general initial data is rigorously justified in the whole space $\mathbb{R}^3$.
-The uniform in Mach number estimates of the solutions in a Sobolev space are obtained on a time interval independent of the Mach number.
-The limit is proved by using the established uniform estimates and a theorem due to M\'etiver and Schochet [Arch.
+First, the uniform-in-Mach-number estimates of the solutions in a Sobolev space are established on a finite time interval independent of the Mach number.
+Then the low Mach number limit is proved by combining these uniform estimate with a theorem due to M\'etiver and Schochet [Arch.
 Ration.
 Mech.
 Anal.
 158 (2001), 61-90] for the Euler equations that gives the local energy decay of the acoustic wave equations.